rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Delay between good scans in proximity continuous mode, measured in milliseconds.
+Delay between good scans in proximity continuous mode, measured in milliseconds.
 Range 0 to 15000.
-This value must be a multiple of 100.</p>
+This value must be a multiple of 100.
 ####Access